bfidatadigipres/dpx_encoding/README.md

   - Total KB size of the DPX sequence
   - Path to DPX sequence
   - Encoding type - rawcooked, luma, 4k or tar
+- Checks if DPX filename/part whole is properly formatted and if 'DPX' string is the file_type in associated DPX Item record
+  - If yes, continue with splitting
+  - If no, exit script with warning in logs and DPX sequence moved to 'dpx_to_review' folder
 - Checks if the DPX sequence name is listed in splitting_document.csv first column 'original' name
   - If yes, renumbers the folder and updates the dpx_sequence/dpx_path variables
   - If no, skips onto next stage